 40) For a time, the Eiffel Tower was the tallest man made structure in the world, but the Chrysler Building in New York City surpassed it in 1930.
 We Americans are so competitive!

-41) Visitors are able to climb the tower, and it is 1665 steps from bottom to top.
+41) Visitors are able to climb the tower by going up 1665 steps from bottom to top.
 Alternatively, if your legs can’t take any more walking in this great city, there is ample lift access all the way.
 Either way, you won’t be alone.

 42) 25,000 people a day head up the tower for the best views in Paris.

-Speaking of the best views in Paris, this incredible Paris Airbnb offers views of the Eiffel Tower from your living room!
+Speaking of the best views in Paris, this incredible Paris hotel offers views of the Eiffel Tower from your living room!

 44) The Eiffel Tower is constructed entirely from metal, and during the summer heat, can sway up to 7 inches.
 Speaking of heat, the painters of The Eiffel Tower are rarely out of work.
 It requires repainting every few years, and the paint on the landmark alone weighs that of 10 elephants.